sbrinkmeyer/sbrinkmeyer.github.io/source/_posts/2016-10-16-makers-mark-bourbon.markdown

 this is not sponsored by Maker's Mark in any way.

 Sitting here drinking Makers' Mark dirty (on ice) and enjoying it greatly.
-In the same time I'm reading the back history of Maker's Mark and watching Penny Dreadful.
-Not sure which is better.
+In the same time I'm reading the back history of Maker's Mark.  amazing bourbon.  thank you to the entire extended family